Radio 1 DJ Adele Roberts reveals bowel cancer in heartbreaking post

 While Adele’s diagnosis and surgery have happened so quickly she wants to help others who might be suffering in silence with their symptoms as she shares some of the bowel cancer symptoms.

-Adele added, ‘Sending everyone so much love and positivity for the week ahead.
+Adele went on to say, “Sending everyone so much love and positivity for the week ahead.
 THANK YOU to my family words cannot describe how much you have helped me through these last few weeks.
 You saved me.
 You are my angels and I shall be thinking of you tomorrow.
 I can’t wait to wake up and see your beautiful faces (on FaceTime if I can compose myself enough to work my phone 🙃).
 If not your voices 😍 to hear you will be everything.
-That’s all I’m wishing for 🙏🏽’
+That’s all I’m wishing for 🙏🏽.”

 Over 42,000 people are diagnosed with bowel cancer every year in the UK and if caught early, it’s very treatable.

-In her post, Radio 1 DJ Adele Roberts finished by saying, ‘The hardest thing wasn’t even finding out I had cancer, it was telling my family.
+In her post, Adele finished by saying, “The hardest thing wasn’t even finding out I had cancer, it was telling my family.
 It broke my heart.

-‘If you know any of them please look after them for me until I can see them again.
-Especially my Katie (her girlfriend).
-I worry about her being on her own while I’m away.’
+“If you know any of them please look after them for me until I can see them again.
+Especially my Katie.
+I worry about her being on her own while I’m away.”

-Fellow BBC Radio DJ Scott Mills wrote, ‘We all love you Adele.
+Fellow BBC Radio DJ Scott Mills responded to the honest caption with a heartfelt comment, writing “We all love you Adele.
 It’s amazing you posted this.
-You’re awesome and you’ve GOT this 😊❤️❤️’
+You’re awesome and you’ve GOT this 😊❤️❤️.”

 Bowel cancer symptoms